musikele/musikele.github.io/_posts/2019-06-16-jest-puppeteer-for-testing-a-complex-js-library.md

 Since we are working in the browser and we are targeting a JS version greater than ES2015, I use the defaults that are `DOM,ES6,DOM.Iterable,ScriptHost`.
 The list of all available libraries is [here](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
 If you forget to put those, Typescript will output weird errors like missing `Set` interface or other stuff - I guess the problem is that TS goes in `node_modules` and finds code that is obviously thought for Node, and it fails somehow.

+### compileOnSave

+An option for IDEs to trigger compilation on a file save.
+If your IDE does not support it you can disable it but having it turned on it does not harm.

 ## Conclusions

 So many choices to do and I guess inexperienced developers do not know what to do at first.
-I had to dig in Typescript configuration for a while before figuring out the best configuration for my projects.
+Hoping to do them a favour!

-I've also cited about Webpack + Babel setup here, and this will be discussed in another artile.
+I've also cited **Webpack + Babel** setup here, and this will be discussed in another article.
 It will require some changes here and there, and typescript will only be used to check the syntax of the project, but the transpilation will be done by Babel.

 Curious?
 Stay tuned!